 \subsection{Actor-Critic Methods in Cooperative MARL}

-Actor-Critic (AC) is a widely-used policy gradient architecture where an actor model selects actions based on its policy and a critic model estimates values during training \cite{rl, actor-critic}.
-In the decentralized multi-agent setting, each agent acts based on its local observation \cite{decpomdp, marl-book}, and the critic can be instantiated either as an individual critic for independent learning \cite{IPPO, lee2022investigation}, or as a centralized-critic that conditions on joint history \cite{lowe2017multi, COMA, lyu2021contrasting, MAPPO, lyu2023centralized}.
-Moreover, centralized-critic methods can leverage additional information during the (centralized) training phase to support more accurate and stable gradient estimates while agents still execute in a decentralized manner (CTDE).
+Actor-Critic (AC) is a widely used policy-gradient architecture in which an actor model selects actions based on its policy, and a critic model estimates values during training \cite{rl, actor-critic}.
+In the decentralized multi-agent learning setting, each agent acts based on its local observation \cite{decpomdp, marl-book}, and the critic can be instantiated either as an individual critic for independent learning \cite{IPPO, lee2022investigation}, or as a centralized critic that conditions on joint history \cite{lowe2017multi, COMA, lyu2021contrasting, MAPPO, lyu2023centralized}.
+The centralized-critic methods can also leverage additional information during centralized training to support more accurate and stable gradient estimates, while agents still execute in a decentralized manner (CTDE).